 - Rinse area to be washed with cold water to remove surface residue.
-Make sure you are not in direct sunlight. - With area to be washed still wet from the rinse, use the recommended soapy mixture to clean the area.
-Use care to make sure that a clean lambs wool mitt, sponge or Microfiber mitt or mop is used to apply soapy water. - Rinse washed area before soap evaporates. - Dry the rinsed area before the water evaporates.
+Ensure you are not in direct sunlight. - With area to be washed still wet from the rinse, use the recommended soapy mixture to clean the area.
+To avoid scratching painted surfaces, a microfiber cloth, mitt, or mop is strongly recommended to apply soapy water. - Rinse washed area before soap evaporates. - Dry the rinsed area before the water evaporates.

-NOTE: Avoid aiming water flow from a hose or spray from high pressure washing equipment into any appliance intake because damage or difficulty in operating appliances may occur.

-After washing the coach, carefully inspect sealant around window frames and vents and any other joints that may have loosened or separated.
-See "Sealants" at the beginning of this section for details.
+- NOTE: Avoid aiming water flow from a hose or spray from high-pressure washing equipment into any appliance intake, as damage or difficulty in operating appliances may occur. - After washing the coach, carefully inspect sealant around window frames, vents, and any other joints that may have loosened or separated.
+See "Sealants - Inspection and General Information" at the beginning of this section for details.